Vin-Jex/couple-of-javascript-project/README.md

 > How to use getBoundingClientRect, slice, offsetTop, pageYOffset

+> how to use the date method

+> Using local storage

+> How to think as a JavaScript Developer

+> How to use conditions well

+> This project basically helps you shapen your JavaScript knowledge
 #### *Please note that this projects was only coded by `pythoniclaver` and was not created by `Pythoniclaver` but create by <!--  [John Smilga](www.johnsmilga.com)--> <a href="www.johnsmilga.com">www.johnsmilga.com</a>*